Expressions and Computed Columns in INSTEAD OF Triggers

 CREATE TABLE SampleTable ( PriKey int, FirstName nvarchar(20), LastName nvarchar(30) ) GO CREATE VIEW ConcatView AS SELECT PriKey, FirstName + ' ' + LastName AS CombinedName FROM SampleTable

 CREATE TRIGGER InsteadSample on ConcatView INSTEAD OF INSERT AS BEGIN INSERT INTO SampleTable SELECT PriKey, -- Pull out the first name string.
 SUBSTRING( CombinedName, 1, (CHARINDEX(';', CombinedName) - 1) ), -- Pull out the last name string.
-SUBSTRING( CombinedName, (CHARINDEX(';', CombinedName) + 1), DATALENGTH(CombinedName) ) FROM inserted END
+SUBSTRING( CombinedName, (CHARINDEX(';', CombinedName) + 1), DATALENGTH(CombinedName) - (CHARINDEX(';', CombinedName) + 1) ) FROM inserted END

-Similar logic is needed to process view columns that are simple expressions referring to computed columns that have complex expressions.
+Similar logic is required to process view columns that are simple expressions referring to computed columns that have complex expressions.

 Some view expressions can transform the value of a base table column, for example, by performing a mathematical operation or using the column as a parameter to a function.
-In this case, the logic in the INSTEAD OF INSERT trigger can take a couple of approaches:
+In this case, the logic in the INSTEAD OF INSERT trigger can take two approaches:

 CREATE TABLE BaseTable ( PrimaryKey int PRIMARY KEY, ColumnB int, ColumnC decimal(19,3) ) CREATE VIEW SquareView AS SELECT PrimaryKey, ColumnB, -- Square the value of ColumnC SQUARE(ColumnC) AS SquareC FROM BaseTable CREATE TRIGGER SquareTrigger ON SquareView INSTEAD OF INSERT AS BEGIN INSERT INTO BaseTable SELECT PrimaryKey, ColumnB, -- Perform logical inverse of function in view.
 SQRT(SquareC) FROM inserted END

-For some expressions, such as complex expressions using mathematical operations like addition and subtraction, it may not be possible for users to supply a value that the trigger can use to unambiguously build values for the destination base table columns.
+For some expressions, such as complex expressions using mathematical operations such as addition and subtraction, users may not be able to supply a value that the trigger can use to unambiguously build values for the destination base table columns.
 For example, if a view select list contains the expression IntColA + IntColB AS AddedColumns, what does a value of 10 in inserted.AddedColumns mean?
 Is 10 the result of 3 + 7, 2 + 8, or 5 + 5?
 There is no way to tell from the value of inserted.AddedColumns alone what values should be placed in IntColA and IntColB.